decidim/decidim/decidim-verifications/README.md

 # Decidim::Verifications

-Decidim offers several methods for allowing participants to get authorization to perform certain priviledge actions.
+Decidim offers several methods for allowing participants to get authorization to perform certain privileged actions.
 This gem implements several of those methods and also offers a way for installation to implement their custom verification methods.